If you back founders early, let's talk.

 Patent Pending IP

-Module marketplace
+The marketplace

 Zero variable AI cost

-$0 variable cost.
-Multiple revenue streams.
+Zero variable cost.
+Multiple revenue lanes.

 - IP — Provisional patent filed.
 Trademark in progress.